 i trace the exquisite lines of my grief, run

-my fingers over the contours of the rock that is
+fingers over the contours of my rock

-and lift my head to find the
+and lift my head to find

-world hadn’t ground
+the world hadn’t ground

 to a halt in honor

 squeals puncture the playground air